From the BlogSubscribe Now

-Dust spots can suck the like right out of your photos.
+Dust spots can suck the life right out of your photos.
 Instead of enjoying the scene or portrait that you created, a few dust spots will get your viewer to start looking for problems in the image.
 Most processing tools have a relatively easy way to deal with dust spots.
 The problem is finding the little boogers, though.

 Some are pretty obvious.
 Large spots in the sky stand out.
 Zap those dust spots with a Healing Brush in Photoshop or some equivalent tool and you’re all set.
 The problem is that they aren’t always obvious.
 There are a few different techniques for finding dust spots, but none of them seem to be perfect.
 Here are some that I use.